j3rseuwu/j3rseuwu/README.md

 - 🤝 I’m looking for help with [solving some riddles TwT](https://natribu.org/en/)

-- 👨‍💻 All of my projects are available at [nowhere, they're not public](nowhere, they're not public)
+- 👨‍💻 All of my projects are available at [nowhere, they're not public](https://natribu.org/en/)

-- 📝 I regularly write articles on [nowhere, i like to tell news privately](nowhere, i like to tell news privately)
+- 📝 I regularly write articles on **nowhere, i like to tell news privately**

 - 💬 Ask me about **sweets, anime and infosec**

-- 📫 How to reach me **newjersex@proton.me**
+- 📫 How to reach me: **newjersex@proton.me**

-- 📄 Know about my experiences [https://natribu.org](https://natribu.org/en/)
+- 📄 Know about my experiences [here UwU](https://natribu.org/en/)

 - ⚡ Fun fact: **I'm fictional character UwU**